 A Conversation on Inclusion, Cooperation and Self-Esteem: Recap & Resources

-This post recaps our recent National Bullying Prevention Month panel - part of Healthier Generation’s Kohl’s Feeling Healthy at Home Virtual Wellness Series.
+This post recaps “A Conversation on Inclusion, Cooperation, and Self-Esteem,” a webinar hosted by Healthier Generation and Kohl’s Healthy at Home.
 You can watch a recording of the panel here.

-On October 27, Healthier Generation teamed up with Kohl’s to host a 30-minute conversation with youth engagement experts from America’s Promise Alliance, the National Children’s Campaign and Think Together to share best practices to help nurture kindness, acceptance, and inclusion.
+Healthier Generation teamed up with Kohl’s to host a 30-minute conversation with youth engagement experts to share best practices to help nurture kindness, acceptance, and inclusion.
+As we continue to navigate relationships and learning in the context of a pandemic, including young people in our thoughts and conversations is as important as ever.

-Check out the highlights from the chat to find out what we learned from our three panelists about supporting young people during this challenging time.
-(We’ve included timestamps for reference so you can follow along with the panel recording).
-Then, explore the resource list below to bring these ideas to life.
+Check out these highlights of what we learned from our three panelists about supporting young people during this challenging time.
+(We’ve included timestamps for reference so you can follow along with the session recording).

 Question 1: for David Anderson, General Manager for Southeast Los Angeles, Think Together [10:14]